 If you are considering becoming a paralegal, this site is for you.
-This page contains the basic information you’ll need to get started in this important, endlessly challenging and rewarding part of the legal field, and—once you’ve earned your degree—understand what you need to do next to get professionally credentialed and ready to practice.
+You’ll find up-to-date information to help you get started in this important, endlessly challenging and rewarding part of the legal field, and—once you’ve earned your degree—understand what you need to do next to get professionally credentialed and ready to practice.

 Why Get a Paralegal Degree?